Questions Related to Townhouse

 What is there to do in the winter time at Harbor Ridge?

 Most guests come to Harbor Ridge in the winter for rest and relaxation.
 The nearest downhill skiing and snowtubing mountain is Hermon Mountain, which is 90 minutes away.
 There are cross-country ski trails all around Mount Desert Island and Acadia National Park.
 Guests can generally rent skis, skates and snowshoes from Cadillac Mountain Sports in Bar Harbor.
-Acadia National Park has the two-mile stretch near Sand Beach and Thunder Hole of the Park Loop Road open for enjoyment.
-Families will take their children sliding near Echo Lake and ice skating at Chris’ Pond in Southwest Harbor or Glen Mary in Bar Harbor.
+Acadia National Park has the two-mile stretch near Sand Beach and Thunder Hole of the Park Loop Road, along with the Jordan Pond region, open for enjoyment.
+Guests can do winter hiking, provided that guests have appropriate winter safety gear.
+Families can take their children sliding near Echo Lake and ice skating at Chris’ Pond in Southwest Harbor or Glen Mary in Bar Harbor.
 You can ice fish on Long Pond and Echo Lake, or you can snowmobile the Acadia National Park Loop Road.
 The area attractions are generally not open during the winter.
 Some of the museums will open by appointment.

 When is the peak season in which area attractions are open?